Clinical Professor of Law

 Before joining Lewis & Clark Law School, Susan practiced with Cable Huston in Portland, Oregon, for over fourteen years, representing businesses in transactional and litigation matters.
 Susan counseled clients on entity selection and formation, entity dissolution and employment practices.
 She also represented clients in the negotiation of contracts and resolution of employment, construction and real estate disputes.
-Fluent in Spanish, Susan specialized in representing the Latino business community.
+She speaks Spanish with fluency, and has a long history of representing the Latino business community.

 Susan is a frequent speaker to business organizations in English and Spanish.